OZI-Project/OZI/README.rst

 Purpose
 ^^^^^^^

-Originally, OZI was created to fullfill the maintainers desire to put all packaging configuration into a single ``pyproject.toml`` file.
-This is still the case but the focus of OZI is now to be a Python packaging management plane tool.
+OZI is meant for Python developers as a standardized and flexible but opinionated Python packaging style guide and checkpointing API using the Meson build system.

 * What OZI is **not**:

   * A replacement for test environment managers like tox_, as a matter of fact OZI uses ``tox``.
   * A replacement for git hook package management tools like pre-commit_

-* What OZI is: A Python packaging management plane tool for...
+* What OZI is:

+Checkpointed Python packaging for Meson projects focused on Python sources.

+The following checkpointed environments:

   * code testing and coverage
   * distributing Python packages with Meson_